Fan film: Authorized fan films

 The popularity of fan productions brought about by affordable consumer equipment and animation programs (Prosumer equipment) with the digital revolution, along with the ease of distribution created by the Internet and Web 2.0, has prompted several studios to adapt their official policies and programs regarding fan films.

 The highest profile of these programs has been Lucasfilm's Official Star Wars Fan Film Awards, launched in 2000.
 The awards formerly permitted only documentary, mockumentary, and parody entries, while prohibiting serious fan fiction.
 However, this restriction was lifted for the 2007 awards.
 Lucasfilm's limited support and sanction of fan creations is a marked contrast to the attitudes of many other copyright holders.

 Some copyright holders opened up for the idea of fan films: DC Comics was known to actively discourage the creation of fan movies in the 1990s.
-In 2008, however, DC Comics changed its tune when its president, Paul Levitz, gave provisional permission to fan filmmakers, stating definitively, "We’re against anything that monetizes our assets and our copyrights without our permission.
-We are not against things where people use our assets if they don’t do anything monetarily with them."
+In 2008, however, DC Comics changed its tune when its president, Paul Levitz, gave provisional permission to fan filmmakers, stating definitively, "We're against anything that monetizes our assets and our copyrights without our permission.
+We are not against things where people use our assets if they don't do anything monetarily with them."
 Similarly, Paramount took a more welcoming stance towards fan filmmakers in the 2000s.

 Unlike many American TV shows, the British series Doctor Who allowed its writers to retain the rights to characters and plot elements that they created - most famously with Terry Nation's Daleks.
 While the BBC has never licensed the character of the Doctor for use in fan films, a number of the writers have consented to allow the monsters and supporting characters they created to be used in direct-to-video productions (see Doctor Who spin-offs).

 The creators of Red Dwarf sponsored a fan film contest of their own in 2005, inspired by an earlier fan film production in 2001 called Red Dwarf - The Other Movie, with a fairly wide remit ranging from fictional stories set in the Red Dwarf universe to documentaries about the show and its fandom.
-The two winning shorts were featured in their entirety as bonus features on the Series VIII DVD release, along with a montage of clips from the runner-up entries and a short intro clip from Red Dwarf - The Other Movie.
+The two winning shorts, Attack of the Giant Hand Monster and The Movie: Yeah, No, Yeah, No, were featured in their entirety as bonus features on the Series VIII DVD release, along with a montage of clips from the runner-up entries and a short intro clip from Red Dwarf - The Other Movie.
 This made them among the first fan films to be commercially released by a property's original creators.